o3de/o3de.org/content/docs/userguide/ui/editor/components-dropdown.md

 ---
-description: ' Use the Dropdown component to make an element behave like a drop-down menu in the &ALYlong; &ui-canvas-editor;. '
+description: ' Use the Dropdown component to make an element behave like a drop-down menu in the Amazon Lumberyard UI Editor. '
 title: Dropdown
 ---
 # Dropdown {#ui-editor-components-dropdown}